A Reinforcement Learning Approach for Rebalancing Electric Vehicle Sharing Systems: Reinforcement Learning Model

 \subsection{A sequence-to-sequence model for the shuttle routing problem}

-Motivated by \cite{nazari2018reinforcement}, we propose using a sequence to sequence model for rebalancing FFEVSS, which typically consists of an encoder and a decoder.
+Motivated by \cite{nazari2018reinforcement}, we propose using a sequence-to-sequence model for rebalancing FFEVSS, which typically consists of an encoder and a decoder.
 Given urban network $\Nc$, we aim to generate a sequence of nodes to be visited by either a shuttle or a fleet of shuttles.
 In other words, we are interested in learning the following conditional probability or parametrized policy $\pi_{\theta}$:

 In \eqref{cond_prob}, we let $x_t = \{x^1_t, \dots, x^N_t\}$, where $x^n_t$ denotes static and dynamic states of node $n$ at time $t$.
 Unlike in machine translation, the state of nodes in the network status changes dynamically with shuttles movement; thus, we need to consider both static and dynamic states for each node.
 Also, we let $y_t$ denote a node to be visited at time $t$ and $Y_t=\{y_1, \dots, y_t\}$ with $Y_0 = \emptyset$.
 Then to select a next node to visit $y_{t+1}$, we are interested in learning $\phi(y_{t+1}|x_t, Y_t)$.